teifip/gcp-api-client/README.md

 # gcp-api-client

-REST API client for [Google Cloud Platform](https://cloud.google.com/products/) services, not a replacement for the [client libraries](https://cloud.google.com/nodejs/docs/reference/libraries) available from Google.
+Simple REST API client for [Google Cloud Platform](https://cloud.google.com/products/) services, not a replacement for the [client libraries](https://cloud.google.com/nodejs/docs/reference/libraries) available from Google.

 This package merely exposes some of the functionalities of the    [@google-cloud/common](https://www.npmjs.com/package/@google-cloud/common) package to facilitate the use for simple API requests.